wilsonmar/wilsonmar.github.io/_posts/2021-02-13-design-systems.md

 > "Design systems allow designers to make better decisions"

 Behind every major organization creating websites is a "Design System" publication which specifies the UX (User Experience).
-UX includes more than colors, fonts (typography), icons (iconography), <a href="#Design_Tokens">Design Tokens</a>, and other aspects of building websites and Andriod/iOS mobile apps.
+UX includes more than colors, fonts (typography), icons (iconography), <a href="#Design_Tokens">Design Tokens</a>, line height, and other aspects of styling websites and Andriod/iOS mobile apps.
 Design Systems provide Guidelines on Voice and Tone, Animation, Accessibility, Layout, Navigation, Search, Messaging, Data Visualization, Localization, etc.
 Component blueprints provide examples to code components such as Accordion, Checkbox, etc. in the form of

    * Bootstrap theme file
    * React component library
    * Custom font files
    * Sketch core library specifying fonts
    * Sketch icon library
    * Sketch Grid library
    * Sketch illustration library
 	<br /><br />

 ## Examples

 <a target="_blank" href="https://www.invisionapp.com/inside-design/design-systems/">Your guide to design systems from the world’s leading brands</a> Oct.
 9, 2017

-US Government has the U.S. Web Design System (USWDS) at <a target="_blank" href="https://designsystem.digital.gov/">designsystem.digital.gov</a>
+US Government has the U.S. Web Design System (USWDS) at <a target="_blank" href="https://designsystem.digital.gov/">designsystem.digital.gov</a> (Slack channel https://chat.18f.gov/)

 US Parks System has a distinctive black at the top.